Genetic (DNA) Testing

-Petitioners residing in Honduras must choose an AABB lab in the United States (as previously detailed) and then have a DNA test kit sent to the American Embassy in Honduras.
-A list of AABB-approved laboratories can be found at the AABB website.
-Then, both the petitioner and the beneficiary may request to schedule a DNA test appointment at the U.S. Embassy in Honduras, if they have an e-mail address and tracking number of the DNA kit delivered to the Embassy at the link at the top of this page.
-Once the samples are taken, they will be sent to an AABB lab in the United States for analysis.
+Petitioners residing in Honduras must choose an AABB lab in the United States (as previously detailed) and then have a DNA test kit sent to the U.S. Embassy in Honduras.
+A list of AABB approved laboratories can be found at the AABB website.
+Once the samples are taken, they will be sent to an AABB clinic in the United States for analysis.

 Petitioners must request that the selected laboratory in the U.S. send a collection kit for each beneficiary directly to the following address: